ALEZ-DEV/Anime-Kanri-old-version-/README.md

 we'll add a file manager for add, remove, move or juste see the file

 ### video player build-in
-we'll use the [MPV C# API](https://github.com/hudec117/Mpv.NET-lib-) for add a video player, so you have juste to open the file in the app and watch !
+we'll use the [Lib VLC C# API](https://github.com/videolan/libvlcsharp) for add a video player, so you have juste to open the file in the app and watch !

 ### torrent download
-we'll use the [Lib VLC C# API](https://github.com/videolan/libvlcsharp) for make the video download more simple for people, but if you don't want to use it, you can still your Torrent download app
+we'll use the [qBitTorrent C# API](https://www.qbittorrent.org/) for make the video download more simple for people, but if you don't want to use it, you can still your Torrent download app

 ### MyAnimeListTracker (only for anime fan)